/Photonic Integrated Circuit for Endoscopic Imaging

 Developing novel, ultra-thin endoscopes which rely on silicon photonics

 Endoscopy is a medical procedure that allows doctors to look inside the body without a major surgery.
 Today, this is done using cameras and lenses mounted at the tip of a flexible tube called an endoscope.
 The diameter of these ‘camera-on-tip’ endoscopes typically ranges from a few millimeters to one centimeter.
 While this size is small enough to navigate through many parts of the body, it limits access to very narrow channels, such as tiny bronchioles.
-Moreover, imaging resolution of camera-on-tip endoscopes is constrained by lens aberrations and the camera pixel size.
+Larger endoscopes also cause more discomfort for patients.
+Moreover, the imaging resolution of camera-on-tip endoscopes is constrained by lens aberrations and the camera pixel size.
 For these reasons, medical endoscopy would greatly benefit from a thinner, less-invasive device with improved imaging resolution.

 Tasks: